Olanrewaju-Durojaye/SEQUESTRA/TUTORIAL.md

 - Dates of public MSA-server access and disclosure of transient failures.
 - A statement that predictions lack experimental validation.

-For the 6O0F pilot, explicitly report manual removal of chain-A terminal expression-tag residues `SNSLEVLFQ`, retain both PDB versions, and provide their SHA-256 checksums.
-Do not describe this as removal of native saxiphilin sequence.

 ## 12. Archive the completed project